 Blue Seventy makes our favorite bag in its Blue Seventy Large Transition Bag with the top zip.
 Priced at around $100, it is a quality product and has been known to be both durable and functional.
 It looks more like a duffel – you load from the top – and Blue Seventy put the wetsuit compartment on the bottom so it can drip dry without affect the other clothing.
 We also like the helmet carrier and the number of pockets inside the pack.
 High functional and good-looking with Bluseventy’s signature orange accents, what really stands out is the comfort of this backpack.
 Even full of gear — and you will find that you tend to pack these bags pretty full – it has plenty of padding against the back and very comfortable shoulder straps.

-Orca makes a high-quality Triathlon Backpack ($130) that provides good space inside and various compartments.
+Orca makes a high-quality Triathlon Backpack (find here) that provides good space inside and various compartments.
 The compartments help isolate wet and dry equipment so you will not have an issue with post-race blending, and allows you to keep dry clothing in a specialized pouch.
 There is even a pouch for electronics to make sure they stay 100% dry.
 There is ample helmet space, but what we really love is the neon green interior which makes finding your equipment inside much easier.
 Why didn’t we think of that?
-At $130, this it isn’t cheap but we find it to be an excellent quality product.
+Usually in the $130 range, this it isn’t cheap but we find it to be an excellent quality product.

 If budget is not an issue and you want something that literally has everything, consider the Desoto transition bag.
 At $145, it is not going to be in the bargain bin, but you get what you pay for and this is a fully-equipped bag.
 Features include concealed zippers for a slimmer look, specific places for a helmet, air pump, and water bottle, and a bottom-entry compartment for your wet wetsuit.
 Desoto can claim the title of the “original transition pack maker” as they have been at it for 25 years, longer than anyone else.
 There is a reason you will see so many of these at a typical elite or HIM race.
 A fun bag to get if you have the budget, otherwise we think you will be very happy with the Blueseventy for about $50 less.